-14-karat gold and 18-karat gold are similar in that they are both alloys.
+14-karat gold and 18-karat gold are both alloys.
 However, although they have the same main ingredient – gold – they differ with respect to their gold purity.

 As a result of the difference in how pure they are, 14K and 18K gold also differ in price, hardness, color, and their suitability to be worn by people allergic to nickel.

-To understand the extent to which 14-karat and 18-karat gold differ from each other, you should know what their karat numbers mean.
+To understand the extent to which 14-karat and 18-karat gold differ, you should know what their karat numbers mean.

 14K gold contains 58.3% pure gold (14 divided by 24), whereas 18K gold contains 75% gold (18 divided by 24).
 From this, it’s evident that compared with 14-karat gold, 18-karat gold is purer, as it contains more of the precious metal.